 Sadly, Sapphire passed away from complications of colic just two years after her retirement.

-Want to read the online coverage of that night four years ago?
+Want to read the online coverage of that night eight years ago?
 Click here for “Ward Rides An Emotional Rollercoaster To Top At Devon.”